lopezjurip/typedgram-bot/README.md

                     }
                 }
             ).then(response => {
-                // We wait the response that comes as a Promise.
+                // We wait the response: Message that comes as a Promise.
-                // If there is not answer, it will 'reject' the promise with TimeoutError. bot.sendMessage(response.msg.chat.id, response.arg)
+                // If there is not answer, it will 'reject' the promise with TimeoutError. bot.sendMessage(response.chat.id, response.arg)
             })
         }
     }